syncfusion-content/blazor-docs/blazor/installation/web-installer/how-to-install.md

    > **IMPORTANT** <br /> The products you have chosen will be installed based on your Syncfusion License (Trial or Licensed).

-9. The download, installation, and uninstallation progresses will be shown.
+9. The download, installation, and uninstallation processes will be shown.

    ![Web Installer Uninstallation Wizard](images/webinstaller-uninstall-7.png)